chaosarium/Influx/LLM.md

 More common commands are scattered around `**/justfile`s.

 When updating the database schema, you should just do `cargo sqlx database reset` to recreate the database, as we are still doing rapid development.
-Postgres is occupied sometimes, so always run `brew services restart postgresql@16` before `cargo sqlx database reset`.

 ## Architecture